Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 2.2.2 Delivered sandwiches and groceries

-If you take sandwiches, or other items of food and drink, to buildings in order to sell them, but have no contract or agreement to do so, this is not a supply in the course of catering and you can zero-rate any item that is eligible (see Notice 701/14: food for further details).
+If you take sandwiches, or other items of food and drink, to buildings in order to sell them, but have no contract or agreement to do so, this is not a supply in the course of catering and you can zero rate any item that is eligible, read Food products (VAT Notice 701/14) for further details.

-However, if you are supplying the food under a contract, for example to cater for an event, you are making a supply in the course of catering and all your supplies will be standard-rated.
+However, if you are supplying the food or drink under a contract, for example to cater for an event, you are making a supply of catering and all your supplies will be standard-rated (unless the catering is supplied on-premises, in which case it will benefit from the temporary reduced rate).

-If you make a charge for delivery you should read Notice 700/24: postage and delivery charges .
+If you make a charge for delivery you should read Postage, delivery and direct marketing (VAT Notice 700/24).

 2.2.3 Grocery items sold from catering outlets

-Provided these items are in the same form as when sold by a grocer or supermarket, and are clearly not intended for on-premises consumption, you do not have to treat them as being made in the course of catering.
+If these items are sold in the same form as when sold by a grocer or supermarket, and are not intended for on-premises consumption, then you should follow the rules as set out in Food products (VAT Notice 701/14).

 Examples of items that are clearly not intended for on premises consumption include packets of tea, packaged coffee granules, powder, beans, sugar, loaves of bread and cartons of factory sealed milk.